-Drug advertisements shall be examined in accordance with laws and regulations.
-A company seeking to advertise its drugs must apply for an approval number for a drug advertisement, and the approval number’s period of validity shall be one year.
-Over-the-counter (OTC) drugs can be advertised directly to consumers.
+Drug advertisements shall be examined in accordance with relevant laws and regulations.
+A company seeking to advertise its drugs must apply for an approval number for each drug advertisement, which approval number is valid for one year.
+Over-the-counter (“OTC”) drugs can be advertised directly to the general public.
 Prescription drugs should be advertised in designated medical and pharmaceutical journals intended for healthcare professionals.
 Prescription drugs can be advertised only in NMPA-approved, professional medical publications.
 In respect of the content, a drug advertisement shall not contain any unscientific assertion or guarantee on effects and shall not be endorsed using the names of medical or pharmaceutical institutions, experts, scholars, physicians or patients.

-A medical device advertisement shall have an approval number as well.
-A medical device advertisement must contain the name of the approved device, the name of the device manufacturing enterprise, the medical device registration certificate number and the advertisement approval number.
+A medical device advertisement shall also have an approval number.
+A medical device advertisement must contain the name of the approved device, the name of the device-manufacturing enterprise, the medical device registration certificate number and the advertisement approval number.
 A medical device advertisement is not allowed to contain any false, exaggerated or misleading content.
-Medical device advertisements should not target at children, and no medical device advertisement may be published in child publications, channels, programs or columns.
+Medical device advertisements should not target children, and no medical device advertisement may be published in child publications, channels, programs or columns.

 Medicines and Class II and III medical devices can be sold in NMPA-approved or recorded drug stores, while the sales of Class I medical devices do not need approval from the NMPA.